- Molybdenum

 Some of the by-product molybdenite concentrates from copper mines contain small quantities (<0.10%) of rhenium.
 Molybdenum roasters equipped to recover rhenium are one of the principal commercial sources for this rare metal.

-Between thirty and forty percent of tech oxide production is processed into ferromolybdenum (FeMo).
-The oxide is mixed with iron oxide and reduced by aluminium in a thermite reaction, producing a ferromolybdenum ingot weighing several hundred kilograms.
-The product contains between 60 and 75% molybdenum, balance essentially iron.
+Between 30 and 40% of technical Mo oxide production is further processed into ferromolybdenum (FeMo).
+The oxide is mixed with iron oxide and reduced by aluminum in a thermite reaction, producing a ferromolybdenum ingot weighing several hundred kilograms.
+The product contains between 60 and 75% molybdenum, and the balance is essentially iron.
 After air cooling, the ingot is crushed and screened to meet specified ferromolybdenum particle size ranges.

 Ferromolybdenum smelting